konstantinosbakos/Particle_Swarm_Optimization/ReadMe.md

 It is important to note that the parameters of PSO and the Objective function have to be correctly tuned in order for the algorithm to correctly converge and identify global (or local) minima.
 If the parameters are not set correctly the algorithm may have undefined behaviours like not converging to a minimum or converging only to one minimum, unable to further explore the defined space.

-Pso may also work with objective functions that locate maxima instead of minima in a space.
+PSO may also work with objective functions that locate maxima instead of minima in a space.

 ## Algorithm variants